-How nicotine is consumed changes it's effect.
+How nicotine is consumed changes its effect.
 Nicotine is most rapidly absorbed - and therefore has its most powerful effects in the brain - when it is inhaled.
-When it is chewed, the effects are subtler.
+When it is chewed, the effects are more subtle.

 Under the T21 law, retailers in the United States must not sell tobacco products to anyone under the age of 21 - including cigarettes, smokeless tobacco, hookah tobacco, cigars, pipe tobacco, electronic nicotine delivery systems including e-cigarettes and e-liquids.

 Tobacco use is common.
 About 2 out of every 3 adults have tried tobacco.
 But tobacco use is less common than alcohol use.
 About 1 out of three adults has been a daily smoker at some point in their lives.
 Those rates are falling - especially as we understand more clearly the differences between the harms of smoking combustible tobacco and the lower risks of nicotine use.